Can I bring 3 power banks on a plane?

 - CertiWatt source integrity workflow

 The 2026 change is not only about watt-hours.
-ICAO separated power banks from ordinary spare batteries, and IATA passenger guidance now states a maximum of two lithium-ion power banks for passengers.
+ICAO separated power banks from ordinary spare batteries, and airlines have been tightening quantity, storage, and onboard charging instructions.

 This matters even when each power bank is small.
-Three 10,000 mAh power banks can still create a quantity problem because the rule is about the number of power banks, not only total Wh.
+Three 10,000 mAh power banks can still create a quantity problem because airline handling rules may care about the number of power banks, not only total Wh.

 If you need more energy, reduce to two compliant units, use a larger under-100Wh model only if it fits your route, or check whether your airline has a formal approval path before travel.